Nepal Everest Basecamp Altitude Medicine Trek

 Ever wanted to trek to the top of the World?

-Learn about Altitude Medicine and tour the remote clinics in the remote Khumbu Valley as we trek to Everest Base Camp.
+Learn about Altitude Medicine and tour the remote clinics in the Khumbu Valley as we trek to Everest Base Camp.
 This course is available to all health care providers and students.

 Course Fee: $3200

+Dates for the 2025 trek are March 25th- April,19th.
 Spaces are limited so please submit your information as soon as possible.
 Also please include your CV and a personal statement explaining why you would like to make this trek.
 We are preferentially accepting students, residents and fellows (Medical, PA, NP, Paramedic, etc.) however if space allows, we are open to all healthcare professionals.

 Course Description